Bioconductor/OrchestratingSingleCellAnalysis-dev/docs/bach-mammary.md

 <div class="figure">
 <img src="bach-mammary_files/figure-html/unref-bach-var-1.png" alt="Per-gene variance as a function of the mean for the log-expression values in the Bach mammary gland dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to simulated Poisson counts." width="672" />
-<p class="caption">Per-gene variance as a function of the mean for the log-expression values in the Bach mammary gland dataset.
+<p class="caption">(\#fig:unref-bach-var)Per-gene variance as a function of the mean for the log-expression values in the Bach mammary gland dataset.
 Each point represents a gene (black) with the mean-variance trend (blue) fitted to simulated Poisson counts.</p>
 </div>

 ## Dimensionality reduction